NBA 2K21 Demo Reactions – What’s New?

 Options for Buying NBA 2K21

 You can purchase NBA 2K21 on PS4, Xbox One, and Switch for $59.99.
 There’s also a Mamba Forever edition that’s perfect if you plan on buying the next-gen version of the game.
-The Mamba Forever edition also includes NBA 2K21 Standard Edition on PS5 or Xbox Series X, 100K bonus VC, and the Zion Williamson Digital Collection, accessible on next-gen. This runs for a price of $99.99, with the standard next-gen version costing $69.99.
-That price tag has a lot of people confused and upset, but it’s very likely some publishers will charge more on next-gen. It’s worth noting that the Mamba Forever edition also only allows you a copy of the current-gen and next-gen game across console family.
+The Mamba Forever edition also includes NBA 2K21 Standard Edition on PS5 or Xbox Series X, 100K bonus VC, and the Zion Williamson Digital Collection, accessible on next-gen. This runs for a price of $99.99, with the standard next-gen version costing $69.99. $70 next-gen games has a lot of people confused and upset, but it’s very likely some publishers will charge more on next-gen. It’s worth noting that the Mamba Forever edition also only allows you a copy of the current-gen and next-gen game across console family.
 For example, you can only get the PS4 and PS5 copies on a single Mamba Edition.
 No mixing Xbox and PlayStation for this edition of the game.

 If you tried out the NBA 2K21 demo, then let us know what your reactions are to the game.
 I know most people online are pretty upset or confused about what this game is going to be.
 Hopefully, running down the new features and offering some NBA 2K21 demo reactions helped.
 I’m with the group on this one: cautiously nervous and optimistic about the next-gen version.
 That said, the current-gen copy didn’t show too much to love in the demo.
 I’m still picking up the game, but I hope to see a better final product when the game launches on September 4.
 Thanks for reading Comic Years for all things gaming, comics, and pop culture.